Wazuh Docker deployment

 log messages or Wazuh dashboard server is not ready yet

 until the Wazuh indexer is started.
 Then the setup process continues normally.
-It takes about 1 minute for the Wazuh indexer to start up.
+It takes about one minute for the Wazuh indexer to start up.
 You can find the default Wazuh indexer credentials in the docker-compose.yml

 file.